[Exclusive: on board with SOS Méditerranée] EU talks migration over dinner, as NGO rescue-ship sets sail

 Over that same period, EU member states have been unable to muster a coordinated response amid political wrangling over migration and asylum reforms.

-"There is a failure of solidarity among European states," said Sophie Beau, who co-founded SOS Méditerrané in 2015.
+"There is a failure of solidarity among European states," said Sophie Beau, who co-founded SOS Méditerranée in 2015.

 "It is really an emergency, the summer is coming, we know it every year," she said on Wednesday (23 June) in a telephone call.